 Don’t miss bringing these to your next holiday party.
 Your fellow guests will thank you!

-- One batch of grain free pie crust or granulated stevia add 2 Tablespoons granulated monk fruit sweetener (like Norbu, like Natvia with the dry ingredients, prepared but not prebaked
+- One batch of grain free pie crust (add 2 Tablespoons granulated monk fruit sweetener or stevia, like Norbu or Natvia).
+Do not prebake.

 - 8 large medjool dates pits and stems discarded, softened in hot water if necessary and roughly chopped